kaz-utashiro/Getopt-EX-Hashed/README.md

     You can change this behavior by `configure` with `LOCK_KEYS` parameter.

-- **reset**

-    Reset the class to original state.
-Because the hash object keeps all information, this does not effect to the existing object.
-It returns the object itself, so you can reset the class after creating a object like this:

-        my $obj = Getopt::EX::Hashed->new->reset;

-    This is almost equivalent to the next code:

-        my $obj = Getopt::EX::Hashed->new;
-        Getopt::EX::Hashed->reset;

 - **configure** **label** => _value_, ...

     There are following configuration parameters.